 In 2020, we acquired Meti Logiciels et Services, a France-based company offering integrated business solutions and consulting services for the retail sector.
 We also announced our intent to acquire TeraThink, a leading IT and management consulting firm providing digitization, enterprise finance, risk management, and data analytics services for the U.S. federal government.

-The combination of these mergers and acquisitions increased the size of our global CGI team to 78,000.
+The combination of organic growth and these acquisitions increased the size of our global CGI team to 78,000.